 We require an Interim Director who will support the smooth running of our charity, whilst proactively seeking to add to our growing list of participating schools across England and Wales.
-We are looking for an person who has a strong track record in seeking out opportunities and delivering on them so we can increase our reach.
+We are looking for a person with a strong track record of seeking out opportunities and delivering on them, so we can increase our reach.
 We have some exciting pilot projects that we will welcome your involvement in, all with a view to expanding our reach and national impact.

 With this opportunity being fixed term until July 2023, it is paramount that you can build relationships with our Trustee Board, funders, donors, and stakeholders, quickly and effectively.
 We are planning for a handover period with Louisa to ensure this happens.
 Building a successful working relationship with our experienced and brilliant team of staff will be instrumental in contributing to our success over this next year, and laying the foundations for growth beyond it.